You will need:

 Turn the heat off and let the garlic infuse with the cream while you slice and toast the brioche.
 Serve the mushrooms atop the brioche.

 Mushrooms on toast is one of my favourite meals; it can be eaten for breakfast, lunch or dinner and it delivers so much flavour for something so simple.
-Garlic and mushrooms are such classic flavours so it was only natural that the wild garlic would work wonders in this dish.
+Creamy mushrooms and garlic are such classic flavours so it was only natural that the wild garlic would work wonders in this dish.
 They say that you can find wild garlic because you smell it before you see it.
 I have to say I’ve never smelt it and only found this lot because I knew the shape of leaf I was after; a quick rub between the fingers told me I’d found what I was looking for.
 The wild garlic does taste of garlic but at the same time it also tastes a bit like weeds; sort of spinachy grassy garlic but in a good way.
 I am so pleased to have finally found and made something with wild garlic; I was starting to think I’d never get to try it.
+I’ve since made some amazing wild garlic gnocchi with it too!